 I was born and raised in small-town Saskatchewan, but if you’re expecting some sort of stereotypical, Pilsner-drinking, Roughrider-loving, farmer’s wife, you’re in for a bit of a surprise.

 Autism and Alzheimer’s Disease Drove a Dream

-Many years ago, while working in a manufacturing plant, I was chatting to one of the ladies I worked with about her sons who both live with autism.
+Many years ago, while working in a manufacturing plant, I was chatting to one of the ladies I worked with about her autistic sons.
 They would never be able to live independently, and while this wasn’t a huge problem at the time, she was terrified about what would happen once she could no longer care for them.
 And they both very much wanted their autonomy.
 Understandable.

 Soon after, I watched my grandparents suffer from dementia while my mother struggled to care for them.
 The transition was hard, and so many of the problems she faced could have been fixed easily with technology.
 Surely, someone has already encountered these problems?
 Frustrated, I began to look for answers.

 Using Psychology and Technology to Solve Real-Life Issues